renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/Back_End_testing/SQL.md

-# SQL (Structured Query Language)
+# docs.SQL (Structured Query Language)
-SQL (Structured Query Language) is used to perform operations on the records stored in the database, such as updating records, inserting records, deleting records, creating and modifying database tables, views, etc.
+docs.SQL (Structured Query Language) is used to perform operations on the records stored in the database, such as updating records, inserting records, deleting records, creating and modifying database tables, views, etc.

-SQL is not a database system, but it is a query language.
+docs.SQL is not a database system, but it is a query language.

-Suppose you want to perform the queries of SQL language on the stored data in the database.
-You are required to install any database management system in your systems, for example, Oracle, MySQL, MongoDB, PostgreSQL, SQL Server, DB2, etc.
+Suppose you want to perform the queries of docs.SQL language on the stored data in the database.
+You are required to install any database management system in your systems, for example, Oracle, MySQL, MongoDB, PostgreSQL, docs.SQL Server, DB2, etc.

-# What is SQL?
+# What is docs.SQL?
-SQL is a short-form of the structured query language, and it is pronounced as S-Q-L or sometimes as See-Quell.
+docs.SQL is a short-form of the structured query language, and it is pronounced as S-Q-L or sometimes as See-Quell.

 This database language is mainly designed for maintaining the data in relational database management systems.
 It is a special tool used by data professionals for handling structured data (data which is stored in the form of tables).
 It is also designed for stream processing in RDSMS.

 You can easily create and manipulate the database, access and modify the table rows and columns, etc. This query language became the standard of ANSI in the year of 1986 and ISO in the year of 1987.

 If you want to get a job in the field of data science, then it is the most important query language to learn.
-Big enterprises like Facebook, Instagram, and LinkedIn, use SQL for storing the data in the back-end.
+Big enterprises like Facebook, Instagram, and LinkedIn, use docs.SQL for storing the data in the back-end.

-# Why SQL?
+# Why docs.SQL?
-Nowadays, SQL is widely used in data science and analytics.
+Nowadays, docs.SQL is widely used in data science and analytics.
 Following are the reasons which explain why it is widely used:

-- The basic use of SQL for data professionals and SQL users is to insert, update, and delete the data from the relational database.
+- The basic use of docs.SQL for data professionals and docs.SQL users is to insert, update, and delete the data from the relational database.
-- SQL allows the data professionals and users to retrieve the data from the relational database management systems.
+- docs.SQL allows the data professionals and users to retrieve the data from the relational database management systems.
 - It also helps them to describe the structured data.
-- It allows SQL users to create, drop, and manipulate the database and its tables.
+- It allows docs.SQL users to create, drop, and manipulate the database and its tables.
 - It also helps in creating the view, stored procedure, and functions in the relational database.
 - It allows you to define the data and modify that stored data in the relational database.
-- It also allows SQL users to set the permissions or constraints on table columns, views, and stored procedures.
+- It also allows docs.SQL users to set the permissions or constraints on table columns, views, and stored procedures.

-History of SQL
+History of docs.SQL
 "A Relational Model of Data for Large Shared Data Banks" was a paper which was published by the great computer scientist "E.F.
 Codd" in 1970.

 The IBM researchers Raymond Boyce and Donald Chamberlin originally developed the SEQUEL (Structured English Query Language) after learning from the paper given by E.F.
 Codd.
-They both developed the SQL at the San Jose Research laboratory of IBM Corporation in 1970.
+They both developed the docs.SQL at the San Jose Research laboratory of IBM Corporation in 1970.

-At the end of the 1970s, relational software Inc. developed their own first SQL using the concepts of E.F.
+At the end of the 1970s, relational software Inc. developed their own first docs.SQL using the concepts of E.F.
 Codd, Raymond Boyce, and Donald Chamberlin.
-This SQL was totally based on RDBMS.
-Relational Software Inc., which is now known as Oracle Corporation, introduced the Oracle V2 in June 1979, which is the first implementation of SQL language.
+This docs.SQL was totally based on RDBMS.
+Relational Software Inc., which is now known as Oracle Corporation, introduced the Oracle V2 in June 1979, which is the first implementation of docs.SQL language.
 This Oracle V2 version operates on VAX computers.

-# Process of SQL
+# Process of docs.SQL
-When we are executing the command of SQL on any Relational database management system, then the system automatically finds the best routine to carry out our request, and the SQL engine determines how to interpret that particular command.
+When we are executing the command of docs.SQL on any Relational database management system, then the system automatically finds the best routine to carry out our request, and the docs.SQL engine determines how to interpret that particular command.

 Structured Query Language contains the following four components in its process:

 - Query Dispatcher
 - Optimization Engines
 - Classic Query Engine
-- SQL Query Engine, etc.
+- docs.SQL Query Engine, etc.

-# Some SQL Commands
+# Some docs.SQL Commands
-The SQL commands help in creating and managing the database.
-The most common SQL commands which are highly used are mentioned below:
+The docs.SQL commands help in creating and managing the database.
+The most common docs.SQL commands which are highly used are mentioned below:

 1) CREATE command
 2) UPDATE command